simonlindholm/asm-differ/README.md

 # asm-differ

+Diff viewer for assembly code, primarily for use in matching decompilation projects.
+This is currently the default viewer used by [decomp.me](https://decomp.me/).
-Nice differ for assembly code.
-Currently supports MIPS, PPC, AArch64, ARM32, SH2, SH4, and m68k; should be easy to hack to support other instruction sets.
+Supports MIPS, PPC, AArch64, ARM32, SH2, SH4, m68k and (to limited extent) x86; should be easy to hack to support other instruction sets.

+For a modern alternative, see also [objdiff](https://github.com/encounter/objdiff).

 ![](screenshot.png)

 ## Dependencies

 - Python >= 3.6
-- `python3 -m pip install --user colorama watchdog levenshtein cxxfilt` (also `dataclasses` if on 3.6)
+- `python3 -m pip install --user colorama watchdog levenshtein cxxfilt`

 ## Usage